JimOfLeisure/html5up-phantom-plus/readme.md

 If you find that these exclusions create new problems the original code doesn't have, please submit an issue.

 - Support legacy browsers: IE is toast.
 Also the [CSS hover media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/hover) is a fairly recent addition and may leave modern-but-not-up-to-date browsers not detecting touch/mobile for restyling.
-- Debounce menu move clicks: The original jQuery uses `$menu._locked` and `$menu.lock()` on menu show/hide/toggle calls.
-This seems to be a 350ms debounce for menu action calls.
 - Alter link-in-menu behavior: The original code prevents links from being clicked, waits 350ms and then changes the location with jQuery.
 - Port util.js: The original code includes util.js, a jQuery function collection which as far as I can tell is not ever used in this theme.
 - Use breakpoints: A call is made to theme creator [@ajlkn's responsive-tools](https://github.com/ajlkn/responsive-tools) to define breakpoints, but no actions or queries are being called on it, so it does nothing in this theme.